 What is Level Design?
 And How Do You Learn It?
-(With 2 Codeless Exercises)
+(With 2 Exercises)

 What is level design

-Game level design is a sub-discipline under game design that focuses on crafting of levels for the delight, intrigue and enjoyment of players by combining the understanding of layout, game mechanics and pacing to allow players to utilize their skills and creativity to overcome challenges.
+Game level design is a sub-discipline under video game design that focuses on crafting game levels for the delight, intrigue and enjoyment of players by combining the understanding of spacing and layout, game mechanics, and pacing to allow players to utilize their skills and creativity to overcome challenges.

 A level designer makes game levels that intentionally create feelings and guide behaviors for the players.